litvinova08/employee-creator/README.md

 Since this is work in progress there are many growth zones and areas that need improvement.
 For example:
 - Once an employee is deleted, the page does not get updated to reflect changes.
 - No testing was implemented at this stage.
-- EmployeePage fetches an employee by id twice.
+- EmployeePage fetches an employee by id twice which is not an efficient solution
 - AWS CodeBuild gets failed when building a pipeline.

 ## Future Goals
 - Add JWT Authentication & Authorisation to allow only registereed users to add and edit employees
 - Fix an issue with AWS pipeline build.
-Need to ensure that pom & yml are in located correctly
+Need to ensure that pom & yml are located correctly
 - Implement Schema Validation on frontend
 - Refactor create and update employee functionality with axios
 - Update delete employee functionality with axios & ensure that the list of employees gets reloaded once an employee deleted